KIT-MRT/itsc2023-workshop/index.md

 Similar to prediction, for motion planning in highly interactive scenarios, a “ground truth” or “best option” is also not existing.
 To be comprehensible and predictable for other road users, a good plan should be a subs et of an expected prediction for a vehicle in the same situation.
 The combination of planning and prediction, including but not limited to their evaluation and benchmarking, is the third aim of the proposed workshop.

-We are looking forward to contributions addressing these issues and to see you in Bilbao !

 ## Agenda